speco29/Tax-Assistant/README.md

 # 🧾 Tax Assistant

-A sleek and interactive Flask web app that helps users compare income tax under **India's old and new tax regimes**.
+A sleek and interactive Flask web app that helps users mpare incocome tax under **India's old and new tax regimes**.
 Based on deductions and total income, it calculates both tax outcomes and recommends the optimal regime—plus offers a **PDF export** for financial summaries!

 ---